s-fabian/compile-chrono/README.md

 This crate provides macros for getting compile time information.

-You can get the compile time either as `time::Date`, `time::Time`, `time::OffsetDateTime`, string, or UNIX timestamp.
+You can get the compile time either as `chrono::NaiveDate`, `chrono::NaiveTime`, `chrono::DateTime<chrono::Utc>`, string, or UNIX timestamp.

 You can get the Rust compiler version either as `semver::Version` or string, and the individual version parts as integer literals or strings, respectively.